 The winner of MasterChef New Zealand in 2011, Nadia went on to become an advocate for nutritious food, a TV personality, and a food writer.
 As the founder of My Food Bag and Bargain Box, the successful entrepreneur lives with her husband and son in Auckland.

 Another well-known and loved face on our small screens, television personality and journalist Toni started out at TVNZ as an intern and has since then landed many big roles, including hosting breakfast weekends, being a radio host on The Hits, and her current role as a co-host of Seven Sharp alongside Mike Hosking.
 Toni is a doting mother of two, living in Auckland.

 The Engine Room

 Natalia and her husband have run the award-winning The Engine Room, an eatery in Auckland’s Northcote Point, for the past seven years.
 They pride themselves on serving up genuine, honest food.
-Natalia can also be credited for the start-up of Allpress Espresso Café, working at the Metropole, and as former co-owner of Reuben Café.
-She and her husband have an 18-month-old child.
+Natalia can also be credited for the start-up of Allpress Espresso Caf?, working at the Metropole, and as former co-owner of Reuben Caf?.
+She and her husband have a young child.

-Miriama is mother to a three-year-old daughter and 14-year-old stepson.
+Miriama is mother to a young daughter and a teenage stepson.
 Originally raised in Christchurch, she now lives on Waiheke Island with her husband and children.
 Miriama has been involved in numerous successful television broadcasts.
 Her most recent work includes hosting Sunday and Marae on TVNZ 1.

 Former Silver Fern